(Originally published 12/4/20)

 twofer: from Rockefeller Center to the Battery in one fell swoop.
 The Number 1

 train made it all possible.
-That is why, of course, it is the Number 1 train.
+That's why, of course, it's the Number 1 train.

 Feeding